eastgenomics/eggd_multiqc/Readme.md

 4. The MultiQC outputs are uploaded to DNAnexus.

 ## How to run this app from command line?
+An example command for a routine run processing
 ```
 dx run multiqc-applet_ID \
 -imultiqc_docker='{}' \